stitchdata/docs/_replication/replication-frequency.md

 ---
 {% include misc/data-files.html %}

-Defining the replication settings for an integration includes telling Stitch when you want a replication job to start.
 An integration's replication schedule affects the time that the replication process begins.

-**Note**: An integration's replication schedule affects the time Extraction begins, not the time to data loaded.
+Replication schedules can be created using two settings: **Replication Frequency** and **Anchor Time**.

 How you create a replication schedule depends on your needs:

 - **To kick off replication jobs every minute or 30 minutes**, use the [Replication Frequency](#replication-frequency) setting.
 - **To kick off replication jobs at specific intervals of an hour or more**, use [Anchor Scheduling](#anchor-scheduling).
+Anchor scheduling is a combination of Replication Frequency and Anchor Time.

+**Note**: An integration's replication schedule affects the time Extraction begins, not the time to data loaded.

 ---